drzwave/ZRAD/README.md

 3. The WSTK should show up in the Debug Adapters pane of the Launcher Perspective
     - if not, click on detect target, if that still doesn't work, use Commander to identify the part part
     - if that still doesn't work, check that the WSTK is set to OUT (or Mini) mode
+    - if that doesn't work, check the ZG23 for solder shorts/opens and check the power supplies
-4. Select the WSTK in the debug adapters pane - SSv5 will then list the board as "custom" are Target Part as the ZG23
+4. Select the WSTK in the debug adapters pane
+    - SSv5 will then list the board as "custom" and Target Part as the ZG23
+5. Your ZRAD board can now be programmed with firmware

 ## Controller